Boracay Travel Guide: The Island Jewel

 Cliff diving at Ariel’s Point

 This is one of the best things that I did while I was in the Philippines.
-Ariel’s Point is a place that you must visit if you plan on travelling to Boracay.
+Ariel’s Point is a place that you must include on your Boracay itinerary.
 The views here are amazing and if you love throwing yourself off rocks then you will love it!
 There are multiple places to jump from, and if you are feeling brave, you can attempt the 10m jump!

 Read more: Cliff diving at Ariel’s Point